michielvha/vitepress/docs/blog/azure-ai-proxy.md

 ## Improvements?

-If you or your company are interested in using this solution but feel like you are missing some kind of feature feel free to contact us directly or create an issue on github.
+If you or your company are interested in this solution but need additional features, feel free to contact us directly or open an issue on GitHub.

 [proxy]: https://github.com/michielvha/azure-ai-proxy